Our first priority in the technology department is to ensure our equipment and infrastructure are reliable, efficient, and safe for all stakeholders.

 Wabash City Schools was one of the earliest adopters in Indiana of the one-to-one computing concept.
 The days of computer labs and limited access are over.
-Every student at Wabash City Schools has their own iPad or MacBook.
+Every student at Wabash City Schools has their own iPad.

 We believe the Internet provides resources, access, and communication tools that can't be matched my traditional education resources such as textbooks.
 We also believe that students need to learn in the same environment in which they live.
 While our students still use paper and read physical books, we are preparing them for a 21st Century world and workplace.

 Safety is our number one priority, online or otherwise.
-We have a sophisticated filter on our entire network and also a mobile filter on all devices for those students who are able to take them home.
+We have a sophisticated filter on our entire network and also a mobile filter on all student devices.
 We do our best to educate our stakeholders about the dangers and best practices when online.
 In addition we have several convocations that help to further guide our students toward safe use of Internet and technology in general.

-We do everything we can here at school, but no system is perfect and we the Internet is always changing, so we need parent/guardian help at home.
+We do everything we can, but no system is perfect and the Internet is always changing, so we need parent/guardian help at home.
 It's always a good idea to keep the computer in a common area as opposed to up in a bedroom or other secluded area.
 We can't emphasize that enough.
-We like to think of these as a kitchen table device because that is the best place for it.
+We like to think of these as a kitchen table devices because that is the best place for it.

 To help maintain expectations, we have an Acceptable Use Policy to guide student behavior using technology and working on the Internet.

 In 2019, we changed from MacBooks to iPads because Apple stopped manufacturing the MacBook model we have historically used.
-One of the main reasons we chose MacBooks was for the incredible creative power to make podcasts, videos, and other modern media that provides students with lots of options to express and demonstrate their understanding of a given topic.
+One of the main reasons we chose iPad was for the incredible creative power to make podcasts, videos, and other modern media that provides students with lots of options to demonstrate their understanding of a given topic.
 The other main reason we for durability.
-These all aluminum-body laptops are one of the most durable computers on the market.
+The iPad and Logitech Rugged Combo 2 case is one of the most durable devices on the market.

-As durable as the MacBook Air is, it's not indestructible and they are definitely not waterproof.
-We have taken great steps to reduce breakage, and most students have their computer for 4 or 5 years and never have a break.
-If they are properly cared for students should never have an issue.
+As durable as it is, it's not indestructible and they are definitely not waterproof.
+We have taken great steps to reduce breakage, and most students will have their iPad for 4 years and never have a break.
+If they are properly cared for, students should never have an issue.

-- Don't put open liquid contains near the computer
+- Don't put open liquid contains near the iPad.

-- Always put it on a flat sturdy surface with a low chance of falling a far distance.
+- Try to put it on a flat sturdy surface with a low chance of falling a far distance.

-- Don't ever strike the computer or be rough with it
+- Don't ever strike the iPad or be rough with it.